 Common Scenarios of Blind Spot Truck Accidents

 Some of the most common results of a blind spot truck accident are that a truck pushes another car off the road or the other vehicle going underneath the truck’s trailer.
 In some of the worst scenarios, the trailer may even roll onto another vehicle.

-Interstate 84 is a common location for blind spot trucking accidents to occur in Manchester.
+Interstate 84 is a common location where blind spot trucking accidents occur in Manchester.
 This is because there are a lot of lanes of traffic where commercial vehicles are either exiting or merging onto the highway.
 Additionally, there are numerous out-of-state drivers on this road who may not be familiar with the area and therefore may be more prone to getting involved in an accident.

 Who May Be Negligent in Blind Spot Accident Cases?

 Negligence may be attributed to the injured motorist if the truck clearly advises drivers to avoid unsafe behavior while in the vehicle’s marked blind spots.
 However, every case is different, and the court determines negligence depending on the specifics of a case.
 For instance, a driver may end up in a truck’s blind spot because they were unable to pass safely at the time of the accident.

 Generally speaking, drivers should spend as little time as possible in a truck’s blind spot and pass quickly to get around the truck as soon as safely possible.
 A seasoned Manchester blind spot truck accident attorney could asses an injured claimant’s case and establish if they may be partially at fault.